excaeruleo/LinearRegressionWithoutSKLearn/README.md

 # LinearRegressionWithoutSKLearn
 Python project that does a linear regression of a set of data without sci-kit learn.
+The project mainly uses numpy to read the data, figure out the dimension of the data, create an array using only ones, concatenate the ones to X matrix, and create the y matrix.
+Matplotlib.pyplot is used to plot the data from the data file organized by numpy.
+Note the import of tkinter: this is to make sure that matplotlib is using the right back-end to graph the plots.
+If you are using a distribution system such as WSL or Ubuntu with a Python version that is not 3.9 or later, the plot of the data will not show.